vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/index.md

 !!! note

     VMware Cloud Foundation on Dell VxRail cluster shutdown API cannot be used when the managed VMware vCenter Server instance is running on VxRail.
-See [vxrail-cluster-shutdown](the Dell VxRail documentation).

 ### PowerShell